 As our focal democratic and civic building, the Grade II listed Camden Town Hall is hugely important to us.
 It houses the Mayor’s Office, Council Chamber, Committee Rooms and Councillors’ offices, together with support services for Councillors and some public-facing services, including registrars and electoral services.
 However, at almost 80 years-old the town hall is in need of significant refurbishment to bring it back to its former glory.
 We want to modernise the town hall while preserving its history.

 Our town hall has now closed, as of August 2018.
-Subject to obtaining planning permission, we will undertake a major refit, improve its sustainability and environmental performance, reduce long-term running costs and transform the way we use some of the space.
+We are undertaking a major refit, improve its sustainability and environmental performance, reduce long-term running costs and transform the way we use some of the space.
 We will take the opportunity to modernise our democratic meetings and processes – harnessing the potential of new technology to improve/increase access and match modern expectations.
 This work will improve access to our democratic decision-making meetings – and ensure even more people have an opportunity to get involved in our democracy in new and different ways.

 Our new registrars’ facilities will see significant improvements too.
 We will create a new wedding suite along with refurbished spaces for registering births, marriages and deaths and other functions.